 - Sue Rooke is an experienced, efficient administrator with strong skills in event management, project management, IT and new media.

 Health Together work closely with clients to identify what an organisation wants to achieve and how that can happen.
 The following are some examples of areas of work we have particular expertise in:

 - Research and evaluation

 We are experienced in undertaking both large and small scale research and evaluation, specialising in qualitative methods which focus on assessing patients, users and other stakeholders’ views as well as on evaluating outcomes.
 We have developed an evaluation framework to use when assessing citizen involvement in neighbourhood planning.
 Seven evaluations of Health Trainer Services in Bradford, North Lincolnshire, Scarborough, East Riding and Kirklees have been conducted by the team.
-These can be downloaded from the Health Trainers England website.
 Jane South and Jackie Green from the Centre for Health Promotion Research are authors of “Evaluation.”
 This definitive book from 2006 combines the theory and principles of evaluation with practical implementation.

 - Training and Facilitation